-Certificate Advisors: A. Brooks
+Advisors: A. Brooks

-Emergency Medical Technician is a one-semester instructional program that prepares individuals to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
-Emergency Medical Technicians function as part of a comprehensive EMS response, under medical oversight, trained in airway management, communications, documentation, general pharmacology, hemorrhage control, ambulance operations, and splinting of adult, pediatric, and infant patients; and special care of patients exposed to heat, cold, radiation, or contagious disease.
-Students who complete the program are eligible to take the National Registry of Emergency Medical Technicians Exam and become state certified.
+Emergency Medical Technology - Basic is a one semester instructional program that prepares individuals to function in the pre-hospital environment.
+The EMT-Basic program provides instruction in basic life support care of sick and injured persons.
+This includes airway assessment, communications, documentation, general pharmacology, hemorrhage control, ambulance operations, and splinting of adult, pediatric, and infant patients; and special care of patients exposed to heat, cold, radiation, or contagious disease.
+Emergency Medical Technicians - Basic are certified by the Mississippi State Department of Health Emergency Medical Services.
+Students who complete the program are eligible to take the National Registry of Emergency Medical Technicians - Basic Level.
+(Adapted from the MS RCU)